 It’s no secret that teenagers are involved in car crashes more frequently than any other age group.
 Fortunately, programming like drivers education and graduated license laws (also called GDL laws) have decreased the number of teen drivers and passengers involved in car accidents and those that result in crash deaths in recent years, but there’s still more work to do.
 We don’t want to scare you away from driving, but we do want to keep you safe and away from crashes and accidents.
 Here’s some statistics about teen drivers’ involvement in motor vehicle accidents and crash rates that you should know:

 In 2010, 282,000 teens were injured in car accidents.
 That’s about half the population of the state of Wyoming.

 Teens Killed in Car Crashes

-In the same year, 2,700 teens died in motor vehicle accidents.
-That means that in 2010, seven teenagers died from car crashes every day.
-In 2010, the number of teens who were killed in car accidents was greater than the number of people who died from airplane crashes, lightning strikes, shark attacks, skydiving, snake bites, tornadoes, spider bites and earthquakes COMBINED!
+According to the IIHS (Insurance Institute for Highway Safety), 2,715 teen drivers aged 13-19 (vehicle occupants) died in fatal crashes and motor vehicle accidents in 2015.
+To put this teen fatality statistic in perspective, the number of teens who were killed in car accidents in 2015 was greater than the number of people who died from airplane crashes, lightning strikes, shark attacks, skydiving, snake bites, tornadoes, spider bites and earthquakes COMBINED!